Many term life insurance carriers require a medical exam when you apply. Some don't. Here's a look at the impact of having an exam or not.

 It might seem inconvenient (or even unpleasant) to get a medical exam, but it can benefit you.

-The Term Life Insurance carriers that require a medical exam want to get an accurate idea of your health situation.
+The insurance carriers that offer term life insurance with a medical exam, require an exam to get an accurate idea of your health situation.
 It helps them to rule out health problems, identifying conditions that might increase your risk of dying.
 Once they know about your health, they can assign you an appropriate rate based on risk.
 If you're healthy and your risk of dying seems low, you're likely to get a lower rate than someone with health issues.

 The medical exam is usually performed by a paramedical professional or nurse.
 For your convenience, you can schedule it at your home or place of work.
 It usually takes about 30 minutes or less.
 The exam consists of basics such as checking vital signs, a blood test and urinalysis.
 In some cases, the carrier may want additional tests, such as an EKG/ECG.